After 10 years in the fitness industry, I’ve certainly got to see my fair share of interesting exercises over the years.

 Commercial gyms are home to ‘bro science’ where methods are tried and tested and with that - there is a lot of monkey see, monkey do…

 But we have all been there, I think this is completely normal and acknowledge this is how so many people get started.

 I’m certainly not a ‘no research - no use’ guy, but there must be some consideration for what works and what doesn’t.

 I feel that to train optimally, you must understand anatomy.
 Without considering this, it becomes hard to train a muscle effectively.

-This one has to be one of my favourites that I see performed very regularly.
-The Standing DB External Rotation, preferably done in close proximity to a mirror (joking but not really).
+This exercise has to be one of my favourites that I see performed very regularly.

 Now this is my thinking...